Carbon pricing in Canada: 2025: Removal of consumer carbon tax

 In January 2025, Trudeau announced that he would step down as leader of the Liberal Party and as prime minister following the selection of a new leader.
-On March 14, 2025, former governor of the Bank of Canada Mark Carney was sworn in as prime minister; as promised during his leadership campaign, Carney announced that he would "immediately" remove the federal consumer carbon tax implemented via the GHGPPA, stating that the change "will make a difference to hard-pressed Canadians, but it is part of a much bigger set of measures that this government is taking to ensure that we fight against climate change, that our companies are competitive and the country moves forward."
+On March 14, 2025, Mark Carney, former governor of the Bank of Canada, was sworn in as prime minister; as promised during his leadership campaign, Carney announced that he would "immediately" remove the federal consumer carbon tax implemented via the GHGPPA, stating that the change "will make a difference to hard-pressed Canadians, but it is part of a much bigger set of measures that this government is taking to ensure that we fight against climate change, that our companies are competitive and the country moves forward."
 Carney signed a prime ministerial directive, later affirmed by the signing of an Order in Council, to implement the removal by setting the consumer carbon tax to 0% upon its next increment on April 1, 2025.

 Public resistance to carbon taxes

 Implementing carbon taxes to reduce GHG emissions can face resistance from the public, but one author has suggested that the majority of the population's resistance is due to a lack of understanding how economically and environmentally beneficial a carbon tax may be.

+Following the elimination of the consumer carbon tax, polling conducted in 2025 by Kolosowski Strategies found that 57% of Canadians remained opposed to increasing the industrial carbon tax, while 30% were in favour and 14% did not know.